-I am required to drop students who do not take at least one quiz during the first week of class.
+I am required to drop students who do not attend any of the first two weeks of classes.
 After that, if you decide you no longer wish to take this class it is your responsibility to go online and formally drop the class by the appropriate deadline.
 If you fail to do so, I will be unable to drop you at a later date.